Maintenance and Testing of Fire Protection Systems

 *5-year report may be submitted as an attachment to the annual report on AES 6

 Sprinkler and Standpipe Systems

-Periodic maintenance and a Five Year Service Test are required for sprinkler and standpipe systems per Title 19, Chapter 5 and the current adopted version of California Edition of NFPA 25.
-A licensed contractor (C16 license) must perform the service test every five years.
+Periodic inspection, testing and maintenance is required for sprinkler and standpipe systems per Title 19, Chapter 5 and the current adopted version of California Edition of NFPA 25.
+A licensed contractor (C16 license) must perform the service test annually and every five years.

-A license is not required to perform maintenance inspections.
+A license is not required to perform visual inspections.

 Fire Alarm Systems

 A fire alarm system must be tested periodically in accordance with the California Fire Code and the current adopted edition of NFPA 72 as amended by the State of California.